-With the holidays over and the next semester beginning, what will you do this summer?
-Yes, it is 4-5 months away, but now is the time to start planning and implementing.
+With the holidays long over and the next semester approaching its midpoint, what will you do this coming summer?
+Yes, it is still a few months away, but now is the time to start planning and implementing.
 Truth be told, the planning should have begun prior to the holidays, but do not let another day go by before starting.

 High School Student:

-Review the list below begin your journey to becoming an architect.
+Review the list of Architecture Summer Programs below to begin your journey in becoming an architect.

 Coursework: Many current architecture students take courses in the summer; most will take general education courses at an area community college.
 Doing so will reduce your credit load during the academic semesters; if you plan to do so, be sure to consult your academic advisor to confirm the courses will transfer.

 Study Abroad: All architecture students should study abroad at least once during your academic career.
 Even if your program has a study abroad experience during the academic year, you should explore participating in one during the summer.
 It will be less expensive.
 Check out the possibilities with your study abroad office.

 Now is the time to begin your planning for the summer; regardless, what you decide to do, START now to ensure you do what you want.